Why choose NPC?

 Additionally, with the AGS, you earn the valuable benefit of being able to transfer this degree’s general education credits to any Arizona university or four-year college in the event you decide to continue your studies.
 (Note: not all of the general education requirements for the AGS are part of the AGEC-A. Check with your academic adviser to ensure your credits apply to your long-range educational goals.)

 The U.S. Bureau of Labor Statistics predicts a steady growth rate for teacher assistants and child care workers in the coming decade.
-Salaries in northeastern Arizona for teacher assistants are around $21,780 for a nine-month school year.
+Salaries in northeastern Arizona for teacher assistants are around $24,150 for a nine-month school year.
+(U.S. Bureau of Labor Statistics, Nonmetropolitan Northern Arizona, May 2015, SOC 25-9041)

 Part-time child care workers earn salaries averaging nine to ten dollars per hour.
 In addition, a number of NPC students use their AGS associate degree as the foundation for eventual careers as social workers, counselors, speech therapists and special education teachers.